-Solaris 10 Configuration/Debugging
+Solaris 10 Configuration and Debugging

-To get the maximum useful information from any core dumps that may occur under Solaris 10 systems (SPARC and x86), run coreadm -G all -I all (as superuser) at any time.
+To get the maximum useful information from any core dumps that might occur under Solaris 10 systems (SPARC and x86), run coreadm -G all -I all (as superuser) at any time.
 This reconfigures the machine (persistently, in /etc/coreadm.conf) to include the maximum information in core dumps.

-Configuring Windows
+Configuring ElectricAccelerator on Windows

-Agent/EFS Machines
+Electric Agent/EFS Machines

-Disable the Windows error reporting service (if applicable to your Windows version).
-This avoids popup windows for crashed applications.
+Disable the Windows Error Reporting service (if applicable to your Windows version).
+This prevents popup windows from appearing after applications crash, which could cause builds to time out while the service is waiting for user input.

-Windows 8 eMake and Agent Machines
+Windows 8 and Windows Server 2012 eMake and Electric Agent/EFS Machines

-On Windows 8 eMake and agent machines, you must disable Admin Approval Mode.
+On Windows 8 and Windows Server 2012 eMake and Agent machines, you must disable Admin Approval Mode.
 Follow these steps:

-- 1. Type secpol.msc in the Start Menu and then press Enter. - 2.
+- 1. Type secpol.msc in the Start menu and then press Enter. - 2.
 Double-click Local Policies, then double-click Security Options. - 3.
 Scroll to the bottom of the entry.
 Locate and double-click